|

 they are susceptible to mineral scale damage in hard water areas.

-Bathtub and shower faucets often feature a thermostatically controlled,
+Bathtub and shower faucets often feature thermostatically controlled,

 Hands-free faucets are more hygienic than traditional faucets because

-they rely on infrared sensors to turn the water flow on and off.
+they rely on infrared sensors to control the water flow.

 At one time, sinks had separate hot water and cold water faucets, but